Whistleblower Policy

 • a decision to suspend or terminate the engagement of the discloser, or otherwise to discipline the discloser.

-There is no requirement for a discloser to identify him or herself for a disclosure to qualify for protection.
+There is no requirement for a discloser to identify themself for a disclosure to qualify for protection.

 A disclosure of information by an individual qualifies for protection if the disclosure is made to a legal practitioner for the purpose of obtaining legal advice or legal representation in relation to the operation of these laws.
 A disclosure concerning a personal work-related grievance that is made to a legal practitioner may qualify for protection.